Hand and wrist treatment

 Wrist replacement

-Surgeons may perform wrist replacement surgery, also known as wrist arthroplasty, when other treatments don’t relieve pain.
+Surgeons may perform wrist replacement surgery, also known as wrist replacement surgery, when other treatments don’t relieve pain.
 Our experts remove damaged bone and replace it with an artificial implant (prosthesis) made of metal and plastic.

 These sophisticated implants allow excellent range of motion.
 You may need to avoid heavy lifting and intense physical activity after total wrist replacement.